dsl-logo

 Source: Australian Taxation Office (ATO).

-What fees are charged on a business car loan?
+What fees do lenders charge on a business car loan?

 Car loans for businesses also come with fees that can quickly turn a cheap-looking loan into a major expense for your business.
 These fees may be tax deductible, but nonetheless are worth minimising.
 Here are the most common business car loan fees to watch out for.